-8th March, 2019: This International Women’s Day, we attended an event by None in Three Global Research Centre, a transnational research project looking at pro-social interventions in schools, in the form of a video game, to help nurture a new generation of students with gender egalitarian thoughts.
+8 March 2019, Mumbai: This International Women’s Day, One Future Collective attended an event by None in Three Global Research Centre, a transnational research project looking at pro-social interventions in schools, in the form of a video game, to help nurture a new generation of students with gender egalitarian thoughts.

 It is estimated that one in three women in the world face gender-based violence every single day.
 And to turn that statistic into “None in Three”, four countries (UK, India, Uganda, and Jamaica) have come together to engage with students and other stakeholders to eradicate this once and for all.

 As part of a week long summit by None in Three in India, I attended an event on Understanding Gender Bias in the Legal System with Advocate Veena Gowda as the keynote speaker.
 Veena spoke about the insidious ways in which gender plays a role even when individuals are trying to access justice through the state system.
 In a country where a women’s identity itself is undermined, she said, how could we expect fairness within its systems and institutions.

 Veena touched on a number of interesting points through her talk.
 Of particular note was her view that, despite the rhetoric and even the laws that have been passed in the name of gender equality or women’s rights, we were still dealing with a state that saw itself as the protectors of women and this showed in its paternalistic stance in the courtroom and in the policy room.
 Even those laws that are supposed to espouse gender equality do the exact opposite by positioning women as weak and in need of protection.
 As an example, she mentioned the recent case of the Kerala High Court nullifying Hadiya’s marriage to a Muslim man and handing her, a 24-year-old adult, to the protective custody of her parents.